-This document started in early 1996 as one page with a few quotes from people who were a part of soc.org.nonprofit, then a popular online gathering place for nonprofits.
-It was originally intended to help mission-based organizations (not-for-profit organizations/NPOs, non-governmental organizations/NGOs, civil society organizations and public sector agencies) to justify use of the Internet to board members and funders, many of whom were dragging their feet at funding computers and Internet access (believe it or not, what nonprofits are doing now with the Internet is, in fact, not much different from what they were doing in the 1980s and early 1990s).
-Back in 1996, the page was comprehensive.
+The first draft of the web page you are reading now was published in 1996; it was just one page with a few quotes from people who were a part of soc.org.nonprofit, then a very popular online gathering place for nonprofits (maybe the most popular, in its day).
+The page was originally intended to help mission-based organizations to justify use of the Internet to board members and funders, many of whom were dragging their feet at funding computers and Internet access.

 (If you would like to see earlier versions of this material, to just how much things have changed for nonprofits and the Internet, visit archive.org and type in this URL: http://www.coyotecom.com/online.html)